tdk-us-corp/mic_accel_speaker_recognition/README.md

 # Training a model

 To train a fusion model, you can follow the following steps:
-1. Creating a new .csv training and validation file using the preprocessing/splitting_fused.py script (or using the already created ones in the datasets folder %TO DO ADD IT HERE)
+1. Creating a new .csv training and validation file using the preprocessing/splitting_fused.py script (or using the already created ones in the datasets folder)
 2. Updating the config file accordingly at configs/train_ecapa_MFCC.yaml (configs/config_instructions.md for more info)
 3. Running the following code: